 Depending on your interests, you can elect to focus in one of six tracks in applied psychology:

 - Child and Family Studies

 - Eating Disorders

 Our faculty will engage you in innovative research projects that will help you develop the critical-thinking skills and problem-solving abilities desired by internship sites, employers, and graduate schools.
 Like many of our students, you may even have opportunities to present your research findings at regional, statewide, and national conferences.

-For details about the psychology major, including course requirements, refer to the John Carroll Undergraduate Bulletin.
+For details about the psychological science major, including course requirements, refer to the John Carroll Undergraduate Bulletin.